msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 ## Useful Information
 To access the deployed application, check out the outputs tab of the udagram stack and open the Load balancer URL provided in that section.

-To avoid errors when tearing down resources, delete the application stack first followed by the network stack.